Harry: The Interview with Tom Bradby - teaser trailer and when it will air

 Harry: The Interview - TV channel, date and time it airs

-Prince Harry’s interview with Tom Bradby is scheduled to broadcast on ITV.
+Prince Harry’s interview with Tom Bradby is scheduled to broadcast on ITV later tonight.
 It will air at 9pm on Sunday (January 8).

 A separate sit-down interview with CBS News’ Anderson Cooper will also be broadcast in the US on the same date.
 Snippets of the American media outlet show the Duke of Sussex admitting he feels betrayed by Buckingham Palace.